mit-acl/panther/Readme.md

 Open Matlab, execute the command `edit(fullfile(userpath,'startup.m'))`, and add the line `addpath('/usr/local/lib')` in that file.
 (This file is executed every time Matlab starts)

-Then you can restart Matlab (or run the file above), and this should work:
+Then you can restart Matlab (or run the file above), and make sure this works:

 ```bash
 import casadi.*